libretro/RetroArch/dist-scripts/retroarch-ps3-README.txt

 so emulator/game cores.
 The name of the core currently loaded will be shown at the top side of the screen.

-You can now select a ROM that this core supports and load it in the Filebrowser.
+You can now select a data file (ie. a game executable and/or a ROM) that this core supports and load it in the Filebrowser.

-To select a different core in the menu - press Select to go to the Settings screen.
-From here, go to the 'Retro tab', and select 'Default emulator core'.
-Press X to go to a filebrowser where you can select a different core.
-Press X to confirm, then exit RetroArch.
-Start up again to boot up to the new emulator core.
+To select a different core - go to 'Core' in the Main Menu.

-To change to a different core ingame - press R3 to bring up the 'Quick Menu'.
-Select 'Change libretro core'.
-Press X to go to a filebrowser where you can select a different core.
+Select a core and then press X to switch to the emulator/game core.

 ------------------------------------------------------------------------------
 INGAME CONTROLS